 Alice’s Adventures in Wonderland is a global phenomenon.
 Written by Lewis Carroll and first published in 1865, it continues to delight, inspire and puzzle readers of all ages.
-To coincide with this summer’s major exhibition Alice: Curiouser and Curiouser, we want to get the nation re-reading Alice in 2020!
+To coincide with 2021’s major exhibition Alice: Curiouser and Curiouser, we want to get the nation re-reading Alice!

 Re-discover a classic